Reconstructed: A breast cancer healing journey

 Why This Book Exists

-As a therapist and cancer survivor, I expected healing to follow survival.
-It didn’t.
+As a therapist and cancer survivor, I expected to feel great after treatment was over: I didn’t.

-What followed treatment was not transformation, but trauma: nervous-system dysregulation, grief, identity loss, and the quiet realization that survivorship is not a return to who you were—it is a process of reconstruction.
+Instead of transformation, I was stuck in survival: nervous-system dysregulation, grief, identity loss, and the quiet realization that after treatment there was no return to who I was, but instead— a process of reconstruction.

-This book was born from the gap between what survivors are told to expect and what many of us actually experience.
+This book was born from the gap between what survivors expect and what many of us actually experience.
 It exists to give language to a part of the journey that is often endured alone.

 What Reconstructed Explores